MikeHarolds/be-assignment-test/Discussion Questions/Combined_Concepts.md

 ### 3. How can version control help in managing Node.js dependencies?

 Version control primarily manages Node.js dependencies through package.json and package-lock.json.
 These files list the exact dependencies and their versions, ensuring consistent installations across environments.
-Developers commit these files, but not the node_modules/ folder itself, as dependencies can be reinstalled anytime using npm install.
-This keeps the repository lean and manageable.
+Developers commit these files, but not the node_modules.